 When dealing with a complaint, the Complaint lead shall be entitled to take, or omit to take, such action as is recommended pursuant to legal advice received from a legal practitioner whom the Vice Chair reasonably believes is competent to provide such advice.

+Keeping the board informed

+The board secretary shall advise the board of any active complaints via the Governance report.
+This will be done without providing any case details that might compromise future hearings or appeals; it is merely to provide reassurance that this process is functioning.

 The Rugby Football League (RFL)

 If a complaint is unhappy with the outcome of the complaint, details on how to escalate the complaint are available: Customer Charter (rugby-league.com) or Complaints and whistleblowing | UK Sport

+Version control